-The statistical population is the national economy as defined in SEEA CF 2012 and the European System of Accounts (ESA 2010).
+The statistical population is the national economy as defined in System of Environmental-Economic Accounting 2012 - Central Framework (SEEA Central Framework) and the European System of Accounts (ESA 2010).
 It includes all economic activities undertaken by resident units.

 5.7.
 Reference Area